watchexec/watchexec/README.md

 Software development often involves running the same commands over and over.
 Boring!

-`watchexec` is a **simple**, standalone tool that watches a path and runs a command whenever it detects modifications.
+`watchexec` is a simple, standalone tool that watches a path and runs a command whenever it detects modifications.

 Example use cases: